dzirtusss/vifari/README.md

 g1-8 - go to tab 1-8
 g9, g$ - go to last tab
-escape - exit insert mode or abort any other multi-key combination escape+escape (quickly) - forced unfocus from control from any place
+escape - exit insert mode or abort any other multi-key combination escape+escape (quickly) - forced unfocus from any control and any place
 ```

 All keys with modifiers (except shift) are passed through to Safari, thus most of the